thelovelab/tximeta/README.md

 We'd love to hear your feedback.
 Please file an
 [Issue on GitHub](https://github.com/mikelove/tximeta/issues),
 or feel free to [send us a tweet](https://twitter.com/mikelove).

+# Funding

+tximeta and its maintainers have been partially supported by NHGRI R01-HG009937 and by a CZI EOSS award.